Making Alterations to a Leasehold Property30 Jan 2021 | Guy Osborn

 According to the Leasehold Advisory Service, in England and Wales, the current property law requires that all flats are leasehold, with some exceptions such as those which are sold with a share of the freehold via a residents management company.
 Houses are usually sold as freehold property because it is apparent that the land and property it is built on can be owned by a single owner.
 However, it is becoming more common to find new-build houses being sold as leasehold property.

 What Changes Can You Make to a Leasehold Property?

 Over the past few years, stories about unfair leasehold practices have been cropping up with greater frequency.
 As reported by The Estates Gazette in September 2017, the Government recently performed a review of leasehold practice.
 A seemingly secondary finding of this consultation was that many leaseholders are not aware of the conditions of their lease, having purchased leasehold properties without a complete understanding of their obligations.
 So with this rather startling fact in mind, here is a brief overview of what you need to think about if you own, or are considering buying a leasehold property, and are considering a renovation of the building.

 If you own your property’s freehold, you are entitled to alter any aspect of the building you wish, as long as the plans comply with building regulations and planning permission.
-However, if you own a property under a leasehold, you cannot do what you wish with the building without prior permission from the freeholder/landlord.
-Instead, you must abide by the terms of your lease, which is likely to stipulate the accepted use of the property, including potential sub-letting and whether or not the internal structure may be altered.
+However, if you own property under a leasehold, and you wanted to make a structural alteration such as building an extension, knocking down walls or even putting in new windows, you would need to obtain prior consent from the freeholder/landlord.
+You must abide by the terms of your lease, which are likely to stipulate the accepted use of the property, including potential sub-letting and whether or not the internal structure may be altered.

 Structural Alteration – the Legal Considerations